You’re sitting in front of your computer, hands ready to go on the keyboard, and then you freeze.

 If you’ve ever received a customer letter or email patting you on the back for your great product or service—share it.
 And, if you haven’t, then ask for one—or two or three or four.
 Don’t be afraid to share this information.
 Word-of-mouth is still one of the best forms of advertising and sharing these testimonials is like virtual word-of-mouth.

 14. Employee interviews or profiles

-Introduce your employees to your customers by profiling them in an email.
+Introduce your employees to your customers by profiling them in an email, on social media, or on your business’ blog.
 By shining a light on them your customers will feel like they “know” them, which goes a long way in creating positive relationships.
 It’s also a great way to boost employee morale by showing them you care.

 15. Google Alerts & website reviews

 People are talking about you.
 You just may not know it.
 Set up a Google Alert for your business, look around on Yelp and some of the other review sites, and see what people are saying.
 Pick out the positive things—which I’m sure there will be plenty—and share them with your customers.